getdirty75/asymetrics/src/articles/rocking-you-eternally.md

 The intro bassline sounded so familiar that, intrigued, I went listening back to the original tune, “Rocking you Eternally” by Leon Ware, from his 1981 namesake album.

-I found out that the song had been honored by several brilliant samples and covers, this beauty being the pinnacle:
+I found out that the song had been honored by several brilliant samples and covers, with this beauty, by the relatively little known, yet jamming with Roy Ayers, Acid Jazz formation [3d](https://www.challengerecords.com/products/1182852245) being the pinnacle:

 <iframe width="300" height="200" src="https://www.youtube.com/embed/mvegGZDzMgE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>